 - a.
 For high and moderate risk villages: distribution of LLINs to achieve full coverage of at risk populations through mass campaigns. - b.
 For high risk villages in the event of resource constraints: distribution of LLINs to achieve full coverage of populations at risk through mass campaigns. - c.
 For high and moderate risk villages: mass retreatment of available mosquito nets with insecticide and preferably long-lasting insecticidal retreatment kits. - d.
-For all population at risk in artemisinin resistance affected areas (Tier 1: of MARC framework): distribution of LLINs or retreatment of nets with long lasting insecticide retreatment kits and aim at 100% population coverage.
+For all population at risk in artemisinin resistance affected areas (Tier 1: of MARC framework): distribution of LLINs and aim at 100% population coverage.
 Priority is given to migrant population.

-The identification of the target populations for LLIN implementation will be through micro-stratification in high and moderate risk villages of the 212 priority Townships.
-All high and moderate risk villages in the 212 priority Townships will be targeted.
+The identification of the target populations for LLIN implementation will be through microstratification in all 284 malaria endemic townships with target population coverage of 90%.
 For the artemisinin resistance affected areas, Tier 1 areas (with strong evidence of resistance) are of highest priority.
+The target population coverage is 100%.
 The zonation of areas according to artemisinin resistance should be updated on yearly basis.

-As fund is always insufficient, for full coverage of entire population, LLIN delivery will be provided for full coverage in stratum 1a.
-(High risk).
-The number of LLINs required will be based on 1 LLIN per two and a half persons.
-Please see Annex 8 for budget calculation and assumptions.
+As fund is always insufficient, for full coverage of entire population, LLIN delivery will be provided for full coverage in stratum 1a (High risk).
+The number of LLINs required will be based on 1 LLIN per 1.8 persons.
+(Please see Annex - 8 for budget calculation and assumptions)